ksenia-dt/ksenia-dt/README.md

 ## About Me

-Experienced QA Engineer and Team Leader at DevelopsToday with a passion for ensuring software quality through meticulous testing and leadership.
+Experienced QA Engineer and Team Lead with a passion for ensuring software quality through meticulous testing and leadership.
 With over 6 years of expertise in both Manual and Automation testing, I thrive on challenges, enjoy thinking outside the box, and take pride in fostering a culture of quality within my team.
 Let's ensure your software meets the highest quality standards!

 ## Skills